 Icelandic whalers hunt both fin whales and minke whales in their waters.
 Almost all of the fin whale meat and products are exported to Japan, whilst most of the minke whale meat was served to tourists until outreach campaigns by WDC and others considerably reduced demand.

 In 1982, the International Whaling Commission (IWC) agreed to stop all commercial whaling by 1986.
-Unlike other whaling nations, Iceland did not take out an ‘objection’, but once the ban was in place, continued a small “scientific whaling” programme, hunting a few dozen whales each year until 1989.
+Unlike other whaling nations, Iceland did not take out an ‘objection’, but once the ban was in place, continued a small “scientific whaling” program, hunting a few dozen whales each year until 1989.

 Iceland abruptly left the IWC in 1992 but rejoined in 2002, this time taking out a ‘reservation’ against the ban.
 Iceland resumed commercial whaling in October 2006, awarding itself a commercial quota to kill fin and minke whales.
 This move was furiously disputed by many countries angry at what they regarded as Icelandʼs attempt to bypass international regulations.

 Between 2006 and 2022, exactly one thousand fin whales have been killed.
 This statistic is all the more tragic, given that the fin whale is the second largest animal on the planet.
 Each whale is special in its own right of course, but a creature this size also plays a crucial role in maintaining the health of the marine ecosystem.
 As if this was not enough, the fin whale is listed as ‘vulnerable’ by the IUCN (International Union for the Conservation of Nature).